LEDs and sensors transform MetLife Stadium into a massive video screen for the Super Bowl XLVIII Halftime Show.

 Patten Studio wrote custom software that managed the flow of data from the real-time video feed onto the thousands of pixels in the audience.
 Each hat was embedded with an infrared receiver and three LED lights: one red, one green, one blue.
 MetLife Stadium was outfitted with 14 transmitters; these communicated with the individual “pixels” via infrared signals, determining which of the three LEDs were activated, according to each pixel’s orientation in space.

-In addition to reaching 115 million television viewers, the experience generated extensive press, ranging from the Huffington Post, to the New York Post to Wired.
+In addition to reaching 115 million television viewers, the experience generated extensive press, ranging from the Huffington Post, to the New York Post, to Wired.
 The Pepsi branded hats lived on as collectors’ items after the show.
-The same technology was used at the 2014 Winter Olympics in Sochi, Russia.
+Later in 2014, the same technology was used at the Winter Olympics in Sochi, Russia.

 Concept, Hardware, Software, Production

 Cast Field Director